opf/openproject/docs/getting-started/my-account/README.md

 ## Email notifications

-To configure the email notifications which you will receive from the system, navigate to **My account** and choose **Email notifications** in the menu.
+To configure the email notifications which you receive from the system, navigate to **My account** and choose **Email notifications** in the menu.
 Your system administrator can also set them for you or [change](../../system-admin-guide/email/#email-notifications-settings) the global default settings.

 You can choose between several email notifications.
 **Default: Send email notifications Only for things I watch or I'm involved in.**